When can we stop wearing face masks? Here's why they could be here to stay

-From 17 May, secondary school pupils and college students in England will no longer be told to wear face masks in class and communal areas.
+From 17 May, a raft of lockdown measures are being lifted in England, arguably the biggest step in the Government’s ‘roadmap’ out of the country’s third national lockdown.

-The decision to remove the requirement came as Prime Minister Boris Johnson announced that more indoor mixing will be allowed to take place from next week.
+As part of the easing of restrictions, secondary school pupils and college students in England will no longer be told to wear face masks in class and communal areas, and indoor mixing is allowed to take place.

 MPs and parents have raised concerns about face coverings in class disrupting pupils’ learning and wellbeing since they were introduced in March, and it is hoped the move will improve interaction between teachers and students.